nte-unifr/eddb/content/about.md

-*EDDB* standing for *Educational Databases*, is a project of the NTE Center providing teachers and researchers with fast setup databases for research and teaching.
+*EDDB* standing for *Educational Databases*, is a project of the NTE Center providing fast setup databases for research and teaching.